 Note 2: Responsibility information are optional fields to be used at the regions’ discretion.

-AV should not be closed and reopened as FIN or VIO, nor should the Event Date be changed.
+An AV should not be closed and reopened as a new FIN or VIO, nor should the Event Date be changed.
+Instead, the AV should be revised using the document update feature (See attachment 4 for additional details).

+For ISFSI activities at Part 50 sites that have not yet transitioned to ISFSI storage only, the inspector needs to document the result in both the Part 50 and Part 72 inspection reports in RPS to ensure proper tracking and accounting of any inspection-related findings.

 The Branch Chief responsible for the inspection activity performed shall review any results documented with that inspection activity and move the toggle from “in progress” to “approved” if they find the documentation acceptable.
 This enables the result associated with that inspection activity to appear in the report when the report is placed in a “final” status in RPS-Inspections.